Can Xanax Make Anxiety Worse?

 Keep in mind that when taking Xanax or any benzodiazepines, there is an elevated risk when consuming Xanax alongside other medications or alcohol.
 Consuming alcohol in combination with Xanax is a leading cause of overdoses and trips to the hospital in the United States and in many other countries around the world.

 Developing an addiction to Xanax can happen even if you have a legitimate panic disorder.
 This risk is increased if you are predisposed to addiction or have a history of substance abuse.
-Understanding the signs and symptoms of a benzodiazepine addiction will help you to seek the proper treatment so you can regain the freedom and control you deserve in your everyday life.
+Understanding the signs and symptoms of a benzodiazepine addiction will help you seek the proper treatment so you can regain the freedom and control you deserve in your everyday life.

 Can Xanax Make Anxiety Worse?